DAR logo, waving red stripes under a blue star

 Jennings, Zachariah

-Zachariah Jennings, Jr. was born 25 March 1745 in Fairfield, Fairfield County, CT.
+Zachariah Jennings, Jr. was born March 25, 1745 in Fairfield, Fairfield County, Connecticut.
 He served as a private in Captain Najah Bennett's Company, in service March 1781.
-In 1767 he married Eunice Risdon who was born 7 April 1748 at Weston, CT.
-Zachariah died in 1816 in Easton, Fairfield County, CT.
+In 1767, he married Eunice Risdon who was born April 7, 1748 at Weston, CT.
+Zachariah died in 1816 in Easton, Fairfield County, Connecticut.

 Known Children: